-The Fannie and John Hertz Foundation has selected two Caltech seniors, Arvind Kannan and Brian Lawrence, among 15 students to receive the Hertz Fellowship for the applied sciences and engineering this year.
-Selected from a pool of more than 600 applicants, the awardees will receive up to five years of support for their graduate studies.
+The Fannie and John Hertz Foundation has selected two Caltech seniors, Kurtis Carsch and Paul Dieterle, to receive 2016 Hertz Fellowships.
+A total of 12 students were selected from more than 800 applicants and will receive up to five years of support for their graduate studies.

-Kannan and Lawrence bring the number of Caltech undergraduate students who have received the Hertz fellowship to 58.
-Ninety-three past Hertz fellows have attended Caltech for graduate school.
+Carsch and Dieterle bring the number of Caltech undergraduate students who have received the Hertz fellowship to 62.

 Since 1963, the Hertz Foundation has awarded fellowships to students they describe as "the best and brightest" from the fields of science and engineering.
 The highly competitive selection process for the Hertz Fellowship includes a comprehensive written application, four references, and two rounds of technical interviews.